Korea, Republic of

 Royalty income

-Royalties are considered to be taxable income when earned.
-Korean companies paying domestic-source royalties to foreign corporations must withhold tax at an effective rate of 22% (including local income tax).
-The WHT rate may be reduced by a tax treaty.
-With effect from 1 January 2020, payments to foreign licensors for the use of patents registered outside Korea will be treated as Korean-source royalty income for the use of ‘other similar properties or rights’ included in the definition of royalties under a tax treaty determining income source based on the country of usage if the manufacturing method, technology, information, etc. contained in the patents registered outside Korea is actually used in manufacturing and production activities within Korea and, accordingly, shall be subject to WHT in Korea.
+Royalties are considered taxable income when they are earned.
+Korean companies paying domestic-source royalties to foreign corporations must withhold tax at a tax rate of 22% (including local income tax).
+The withholding tax (WHT) rate may be reduced under an applicable tax treaty.
+With effect from 1 January 2020, payments to foreign licensors for the use of patents registered outside Korea are treated as Korean-source royalty income for the use of ‘other like property or rights’ included in the definition of royalties under a tax treaty that determines the source of income based on the country of use (‘other like property or rights’ refer to rights such as patents, models, trademarks and design rights that require registration for their exercise, but although such rights are not registered in Korea, the manufacturing methods, technologies, information, etc. contained in such rights are actually used in manufacturing and production activities in Korea), and shall be subject to WHT in Korea accordingly.

 Gains and losses on foreign currency translation